stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 5. You can leave a room before winning, but if you lose a room the game ends.
 6. Dungeon-Level is completed by descending stairs.
 7. A model's level/rank/index is the highest N that the model can complete as a median out of N tries.

+#### Element and Player:
+In the current system, players and elements are randomized in each room.
+For human RPG players this would affect the shape of the narrative story.
+One option for a multi-level multi-room game is to have the player elements be fixed/static.
+Or the changing elements could be worked into the story.
+It might be useful to try both options to see how people react, as either should be feasible.

 ### Make the Maker: